Biomedical Chemical Processes Laboratory

 The Nanobioelectronics Laboratory (NBEL) specializes in interfacing biology with microelectronics.
 In particular, we are interested in integrating functional biomaterials with micro- and nano- systems for sensing and actuation technologies.
 Current projects include: real-time and mobile analysis of chemical and biological markers for personalized health monitoring, biosensing systems development and integration to provide holistic solutions for real-world use, and system-level solutions for in-vivo and in-vitro clinical applications in the world of the Internet of Things.

-PI: Dr. Hadar Ben-Yoav
+PI: Prof. Hadar Ben-Yoav

 Spatial cognition and rehabilitation lab